 There can be many unknowns when you travel, but one thing you can control is what you snack on.
 Before you leave, grab some nutritious, easy, on-the-go snacks that you can throw in your bag and eat as needed.
 Not only will your thought-out choices be better for you but they’ll likely be less expensive, too.

 Drink your H2O that is!
-Traveling can be exhausting, and air travel can be especially dehydrating, so combat symptoms (look into it, you might experience dehydration more often than you realize!) by guzzling your water.
+PCSing or just traveling for fun can be exhausting, and air travel can be especially dehydrating, so combat symptoms (look into it, you might experience dehydration more often than you realize!) by guzzling your water.
 This will help flush out toxins, keep you full, and get you up on your feet to use the restroom.
 Water is the elixir of life!

 Plan Activity into Your Day

 You might not always have time to hit the gym, but there are ways to sneak some activity into your day.
 If it’s a work trip, then suggest to a coworker to take your meeting outside for a walk, bypass the elevator and choose to take the stairs, or do a couple of desk exercises.
 If it’s a pleasure trip, explore your surroundings by going for a run or walk, rent bikes, try out a new fitness studio with a drop in pass, or schedule a fun activity that will get you up and moving.

 If you’re traveling to a new city, do a quick online search to find a healthy restaurant that will have tons of good options.
 There are websites dedicated specifically to helping people find different types of foods in various areas, so check it out!
 Also, don’t be afraid to ask other people, locals, or hotel staff for recommendations.
 You deserve to know what amazing options are at your fingertips!